NVIDIA/NeMo/docs/source/asr/sc/intro.rst

 Resource and Documentation Guide
 --------------------------------

-Hands-on speech classification tutorial notebooks can be found under `the ASR tutorials folder <https://github.com/NVIDIA/NeMo/tree/r1.0.0rc1/tutorials/asr/>`_.
+Hands-on speech classification tutorial notebooks can be found under ``<NeMo_git_repo>/tutorials/asr/``.
-There are training and offline & online mircophone inference tutorials for Speech Command Detection and Voice Activity Detection tasks.
+There are training and offline & online microphone inference tutorials for Speech Command Detection and Voice Activity Detection tasks.
 This and most other tutorials can be run on Google Colab by specifying the link to the notebooks' GitHub pages on Colab.

-If you are looking for information about a particular Speech Classificatoin model, or would like to find out more about the model architectures available in the `nemo_asr` collection, check out the :doc:`Models <./models>` page.
+If you are looking for information about a particular Speech Classification model or would like to find out more about the model architectures available in the `nemo_asr` collection, check out the :doc:`Models <./models>` page.

 Documentation on dataset preprocessing can be found on the :doc:`Datasets <./datasets>` page.